The Ethiopian Flag

 The emblem on the current Ethiopia flag is a five-point yellow star on a blue badge intended to represent unity and diversity of Ethiopia’s nations and nationalities.

-The most popular Ethiopian flag is the plain green-yellow-red tricolour which is also used in Ethiopian Orthodox churches.
-It is used in most parts of the country sometimes more than the offical flag with the blue emblem.
+The most popular flag of Ethiopia is the plain green-yellow-red tricolour which is also used in Ethiopian Orthodox churches.
+It is used in most parts of the country sometimes more than the official flag with the blue emblem.

-The original Ethiopian flag consists a red, yellow and green colored pennants and dates back to as early as the 17th century.
-Although the proportion and shape of the colors may have varied, the Ethiopian flag remains to have all three colors.
-Each color has its own interpretation and has a special importance in the Ethiopian Empire’s Solomonic dynasty.
+The original flag was made up of a red, yellow and green colored pennants and dates back to as early as the 17th century.
+Although the proportion and shape of the colors may have varied, the Ethiopia flag remains to have all three colors.
+Each color had its own interpretation and meaning to the Ethiopian Solomonic dynasty.

 The Empire Flag

 On 6th October 1897, the original flag was changed, as the pennants were transformed to rectangles.
 At this point, the green representing the country’s fertile land, the yellow it’s natural wealth and Christianity and the red, the power and faith of the nation.

 In early 19 century the colors were rearranged and the Lion of Judah bearing a cross, features on the central stripe was featured in the center of the flag.

 The Imperial Flag